CSUBioGroup/KAICD/README.md

+# KAICD
-# KAICD: A knowledge attention-based deep learning framework for automatic ICD coding
+A knowledge attention-based deep learning framework for automatic ICD coding.
 # Usage
 ## 1. How to preprocessing the raw data
 Firstly, you need to import the package.